HaashimH1/deploma4/README.md

 # Pattern Jobs
 Pattern Jobs is an intuitive platform designed to change the job value tool.
 The main goal of Pattern is to provide a user-friendly and efficient platform where users can set what kind of job they are looking for, search for roles based on personalized profiles, and watch their job application history.
-Pattern Jobs by the use of strong APIs, Pattern Jobs, is the one that takes the job-hunting process the farthest, making it simple both for users looking for new opportunities and for those who are just passively browsing.
+Pattern Jobs by the use Adzunas Ad Search API.
+Pattern Jobs, is the one that takes the job-hunting process the farthest, making it simple both for users looking for new opportunities and for those who are just passively browsing.

 Live site can be found [Here](https://deploma4-9a881a09cb04.herokuapp.com/)